usnistgov/800-217/_sp800-217/glossary.md

 _This section is informative._

-Home Agency
+home agency
 : The agency responsible for the issuance and management of a PIV identity account.

-Home IdP
+Also known as the issuing agency, with regard to the PIV identity account.

+home agency identity management system (IdMS)
+: The identity management system that stores and manages the PIV identity account, its associated attributes, and PIV credential bindings.

+home agency identity provider (IdP)
-: The officially sanctioned IdP of the home agency for a PIV identity account.
+: The officially sanctioned identity provider of the home agency for a PIV identity account.

-Identity Provider (IdP)
+identity provider (IdP)
 : The party that verifies the credentials of a subscriber account and issues assertions to an RP based on that account for federation.

+organizational affiliation
+: The list of organizations affiliated with a PIV identity account.
+This is often the same as the home agency, but can be different in practice.

-PIV Credential
+PIV credential
 : A PIV Card or derived PIV credential.

-PIV Federation
+PIV federation
 : A federation process that presents a PIV identity account from a PIV IdP.
 The subscriber is authenticated at the IdP using PIV credentials.

-PIV IdP
+PIV identity provider (IdP)
-: An IdP that accepts PIV credentials as authenticators for PIV identity accounts as part of PIV federation.
+: An identity provider that accepts PIV credentials as authenticators for PIV identity accounts as part of PIV federation.
 The IdP trusted by the RP to create assertions for a PIV identity account.

-Relying Party (RP)
+relying party (RP)
 : The party that accepts an assertion from an IdP to allow the federated login of a PIV identity account.